-The redundancy process requires a little planning and well drafted documentation.
+The redundancy process requires planning, well drafted documentation and meticulous record keeping.
 Nevertheless employers can execute the process quickly and effectively.

 An employer planning a redundancy must follow defined steps to identify and then consult with affected employee(s).
 A failure to follow these steps could be grounds for an unfair dismissal claim.

 Employers are obliged to consult with employees individually.